-All academic and professional degrees and all course credits earned at Colorado State University are accredited by The Higher Learning Commission through regional accreditation.
-Institutional accreditation by the HLC, also known as regional accreditation, provides assurance that course credits and degrees earned at CSU meet rigorous quality standards.
-Accreditation is a requirement for federal financial aid and may be a requirement for some employment opportunities, professional licensure, and graduate education.
+All academic and professional degrees and all course credits earned at CSU are regionally accredited by The Higher Learning Commission to provide assurance that course credits and degrees earned at CSU meet rigorous quality standards.
+Accreditation is a requirement for federal financial aid funding and may be a requirement for some employment opportunities, professional licensure, and graduate education.

 230 South LaSalle Street, Suite 7-500